Dimetrodon: Earliest discoveries

-The earliest discovery of Dimetrodon fossils were of a maxilla recovered in 1845 by a man named Donald McLeod, living in the British colony of Prince Edward Island.
+The earliest discovery of Dimetrodon fossils were of a maxilla recovered in 1845 by a man named Donald McLeod, living in the British colony of Prince Edward Island (modern Canada).
 These fossils were purchased by John William Johnson, a Canadian geologist, and then described by Joseph Leidy in 1854 as the mandible of Bathygnathus borealis, a large carnivore related to Thecodontosaurus, although it was later reclassified as a species of Dimetrodon in 2015, as Dimetrodon borealis.
 Although Bathygnathus was named first, a petition to conserve the genus Dimetrodon and suppress the genus Bathygnathus was submitted to the International Commission on Zoological Nomenclature (ICZN) in 2015, which was approved in 2019.